 - Learning Outcomes

-- Have been introduced to a software package that will produce acceptable roading plans
+- Have been introduced to an industry-standard software package that will produce acceptable roading plans

-- Have designed and checked a road using the software package that they have been introduced to
+- Have designed and checked a road using the software package to which they have been introduced

 - Have completed all of the calculation and checks required to confirm that the software package has produced correct road plans